Previous Block

 Diagram showing how a candidate block referencing the tip of the blockchain through the previous block field in the block header.

-All miners want to extend the current longest known chain of blocks, because the longest chain is what all nodes adopt as the canonical version of the blockchain, and they can only collect the block reward if the block makes it 100 blocks deep in to the longest chain.
+All miners want to extend the current longest known chain of blocks, because the longest chain is what all nodes adopt as the canonical version of the blockchain, and they can only collect the block reward if the block makes it 100 blocks deep into the longest chain.

 canonical – authorized; recognized; accepted